isomerpages/sportsg-safesport/Resources/projects/_posts/2022-09-05-post-Classifying Severity of Non Accidental Violence in Sport.md

 description: "Classification Guidelines for measuring the severity of sexual, physical and psychological abuse in sport "
 ---
-<span style = "font-size: 16px">*The Commission cannot be held responsible for any use which may be made of the information contained therein.*</span>
+<span style = "font-size: 16px">*The information set out in the documents are guidelines only.
+The Safe Sport Commission cannot be held responsible for any outcomes arising from the use of the guidelines.*</span>
 <hr>
 <br><br>
 The Safe Sport Commission has developed a set of Classification Guidelines for determining the severity of non-accidental violence.